French eXtreme Flight Championships RULES - FXFC

 The overall impression the flight gives is scored under this criterion, this is a measure of how the flight comes across as a cohesive whole.

-Introduction of the director of the contest, the safety manager, and the judges
+Introduction of the director of the contest, the chief of course, the safety manager, and the judges

 Time schedule for the contest